 Ingredients and Preparation

-3. Frying: The breaded skewers are fried in hot vegetable oil until they reach a golden color and a crispy texture.
+3. Frying: The breaded skewers are fried in very hot vegetable oil until they reach a golden color and a crispy texture.

-In addition, kushikatsu is often served with a special sauce based on tonkatsu, which combines sweet and salty flavors, complementing the richness of the dish.
+Additionally, kushikatsu is often served with a special sauce based on tonkatsu, which combines sweet and salty flavors, complementing the richness of the dish.

 Types of Kushikatsu